fieserWolF/ditheridoo/doc/ditheridoo.md

 Ditheridoo comes in two flavors:

-- standalone executable for 64-bit systems Linux, MacOS/Darwin and Windows
+- standalone executable for 64-bit systems Linux, MacOS/Darwin and Windows (see [releases](https://github.com/fieserWolF/ditheridoo/releases))
 - Python3 script

 ## Run the standalone executable

-Just download your bundle and enjoy.
+Just download your bundle at [releases](https://github.com/fieserWolF/ditheridoo/releases) and enjoy.
 Keep in mind that only 64bit systems are supported as I could not find a 32bit system to generate the bundle.

 ### Note for Windows users